Suriname, 24 February.

 And it would turn out that this was the best birding day of all in Leonsberg; in spite of interruptions by a few rainy showers.

-In the morning, rusty margined flycatcher and tropical kingbird on a wire.
+On this morning, rusty margined flycatcher and tropical kingbird on a wire.

 On a shrub: a blue-black grassquit.